Applications for geographical indications for non-EU products in 2025

 Update

-This is a summary of the applications for registration as Protected Designation of Origin (PDO) and Protected Geographical Indication (PGI) to the register of the European Union (EU) (eAmbrosia) for non-EU products from AGRINFO partner countries.
-It also includes PGIs proposed by non-EU countries for EU recognition in the context of trade negotiations; and applications to the International Register of Appellations of Origin and Geographical Indications (Lisbon System).
+This is a summary of the applications for registration as Protected Designation of Origin (PDO), Protected Geographical Indication (PGI), and traditional speciality guaranteed to the register of the European Union (EU) (eAmbrosia) for non-EU products from AGRINFO partner countries.
+It includes PGIs proposed by non-EU countries for EU recognition in the context of trade negotiations; and applications to the International Register of Appellations of Origin and Geographical Indications (Lisbon System).

 This overview complements the summary of PDO, PGI, and (international) Appellations of Origin and Geographical Indications that have been successfully registered in 2025 (see Approved geographical indications for non-EU products in 2025).